 Human Milk Oligosaccharides (HMOs)

-As example, the infant gut microbiome includes diverse but specific microbial strains, which are capable of breaking down HMOs.
+We have particular expertise in Human Milk Oligosaccharides (HMOs) research.
+The infant gut microbiome includes diverse but specific microbial strains, which are capable of breaking down HMOs.
 Effects of prebiotic interventions on the microbiome can be concealed, for example HMOs are metabolized by different Bifidobacterium and Bacteroides strains in different infants.
 Our shotgun metagenomic pipeline, overcomes this obstacle by grouping strains based on their functional potential for e.g. breaking down HMOs.

 Below we have outlined our pipeline for integrative analysis of the effects of HMOs.
 The pipeline can be adjusted to target different nutritional products.

-Aron Eklund, PhD, Director of Bioinformatics
+Aron Eklund, PhD, VP, Technology

 We have experience from a wide range of prebiotic intervention studies - both in animals models and in infant and adult clinical studies.
 Please get in touch if you would like to discuss your project.